harvestinghappiness/harvestinghappiness.github.io/_posts/2015-12-01-December-Newsletter.md

 For us, being thankfully isn’t where it ends though.
 God continually reminds us that to those who are given much, much will be asked.
 On behalf of Cosechando Felicidad, we want to spread that same love, hope and happiness we have so freely received.

-{% include figure.html src="d15pic2.jpg" caption="“Come to me, all you who are weary and burdened, and I will give you rest” Matthew 11:28" %}
+{% include figure.html src="d15pic2.jpg" size="half" caption="“Come to me, all you who are weary and burdened, and I will give you rest” Matthew 11:28" %}

 ##Hope for a future